Audace/audace.github.io/_posts/2016-03-03-Religion-Charity-Game-Theory.md

 ## So, what the hell do I mean by that? ##

-For better or worse, with the diversity at university reasoning from a specific religion or even specific values falls short.
+For better or worse, with the diversity at university and the world as a whole, reasoning from a specific religion or even specific values falls short.
 Values seem to be a product of your upbringing and environment.
 The Objective List Theory doesn’t stand without corresponding ascription to the same values.
 What I value to be “objectively good” is different from what others value.
 In order to convince my friends that such acts are objectively good, I find myself having to reason from utility.
 In the context of charity, game theory becomes important.

 ## Remind me again what game theory is! ##